Lollith/Python-2DGC-Alignment/README.md

 Create a folder on your host machine that will be mounted into the Docker container.
 For easier usage, it is recommended to use a path that ends with .../app/data, so the volume is properly mapped inside the container.
+Inside this folder, create a mainlib folder, containing the Nist Library, and a tmp folder(empty).

 #### .env